mlco2/codecarbon/docs/edit/visualize.rst

 to more and more...
 ~~~~~~~~~~~~~~~~~~~~

-Each project can be devided in several experiments and in each experiment several runs can happen.
+Each project can be divided into several experiments, and in each experiment several runs can happen.
-The total emission of experiments is showing on the barchart on the right hand side and the runs on the bubble chart on the left hand side.
+The total emissions of experiments is shown on the barchart on the right hand side, and the runs on the bubble chart on the left hand side.
-If ever your project has several experiment you can switch from one experiment's runs in the bubble chart to an other's by clicking the bar chart.
+If ever your project has several experiments you can switch from one experiment's runs in the bubble chart to another's by clicking the bar chart.

 .. image:: ./images/Experiment-run.png
             :align: center